AnalyzePlatypus/vue-unsaved-changes-dialog/readme.md

 ### Button text & icons

-The buttons can be customized using the `slot`s API:
+The buttons can be customized using the `slot`s API.
+You can inject your own text, icons, html, etc. into any part of the dialog.

 ```html
 <UnsavedChangesDialog